-UA Biking Info

-http://parking.arizona.edu/alternative/bike.php, includes campus bike routes, registration, policies and safety videos.
+UA Biking Info: Campus bike routes, registration, policies and safety videos can all be found here.
 Check out the Bike Valet service that UA offers, and note the free 24-hour bike use from the UA Parking garages.
 Free bike lights and helmets are usually given away once or twice a year on campus.